35 DIY Bunk Bed Ideas

 In addition to the bunk bed, David also built a wall mounted shelf to match.
 Find full details on the shelf and bed frame here.

-Featured in our article, “10 Unique Kid Beds That You Can Build Yourself”, this loft-style bed features a bed on top with a desk and storage area underneath.
+Featured in our article, “10 Unique DIY Kid Beds”, this loft-style bed features a bed on top with a desk and storage area underneath.
 However, the design could easily be converted into a bunk bed.

 One unique feature of the bed are the wood panels attached to the bed railing.
 To attach these wood panels, the owner used Fixing Pads.
 These fittings slide over the metal pipe railing and have a tab on the other end with a hole in it that can be used for mounting platforms.